 4. Blood sugar

 This is really imperative in making sure that you are decreasing cravings.
 Let’s start with the basics.
 Every four to six hours you should be eating unless you are hungry.
 Now there are some exceptions if you are doing intermittent fasting.
 If there is already some existing blood sugar dysregulation, that would mean that you probably have to eat a little bit sooner than that, but ultimately that is our goal.
-Now to do that, we have to have a balance of nutrients; a protein, a healthy fat, and a fiber source.
+Now to do that, we have to have a balance of nutrients; protein, healthy fat, and a fiber source.
 If we’re getting these balanced meals every four to six hours, then we should be able to keep our blood sugar stabilized.
-If you happen to just wake up, eat a bunch of sugar and carbohydrates such as oatmeal with honey and blueberries, our blood sugar is going to go way up, and then crashing down.
+If you happen to just wake up, eat a bunch of sugar and carbohydrates such as oatmeal with honey and blueberries, your blood sugar is going to go way up, and then crash down.
 Then, you will crave carbohydrates.
-So, make sure you are consistently incorporating a protein, a fat, and a fiber source in each of your meals to optimize your blood sugar control and prevent cravings.
+So, make sure you are consistently incorporating protein, fat, and a fiber source in each of your meals to optimize your blood sugar control and prevent cravings.

 In essence, being able to regulate cravings is within your control 100 percent.
 There are lots of ways to address it.
-Even if you have some preexisting health conditions, like insulin resistance, or dysregulation of your blood sugars, etc.; this could impact your cravings.
+Even if you have some preexisting health conditions, like insulin resistance, dysregulation of your blood sugars, etc.; this could impact your cravings.
 However, try to work on these key fundamental things so that you can decrease your cravings and ultimately feel your best.